 The Professional Practice Framework describes domains of practice for all physicians.

-Learning, teaching, and assessment structure
+Learning, teaching, and assessment (LTA) structure

-The learning, teaching, and assessment structure defines the framework for delivery.
+The learning, teaching and assessment structure defines the framework for delivery and trainee achievement of the curriculum standards in the Advanced Training program.